neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 📝 Check your work: Avery has not provided you with a sanity test for this task.
 Consider testing it manually, or enhance the sanity test that they provdied to test this behavior.

 ### Task 2.3: Automatically end a conversation when it's unoccupied [5 points]
-When a conversation area is unoccupied, it should show a default greeting message, encouraging any new user to set a conversation topic.
-Hence, we need some logic to destroy a conversation when there are no longer any occupants in it.
+When a conversation area is not in use, the frontend should show a default greeting message, encouraging any new user to set a conversation topic.
+Hence, we need some logic to destroy a conversation area when there are no longer any occupants in it, so that the frontend can show that default message.
 When the last player leaves a conversation area, destroy it, emit the `onConversationAreaDestroyed` event to each of the town controller's listeners, *and do not* emit a `onConversationAreaUpdated`.
 When emitting an `onConversationAreaDestroyed` message, the `occupantsByID` array should be set to an empty array.

 📝 Check your work: Avery has not provided you with a sanity test for this task.
 Consider testing it manually, or enhance the sanity test that they provdied to test this behavior.